Skip to main content

 The job of a learner

-What we ask of everyone in the room.
+What we ask of everyone.

-Six moves, start to finish.
+Six steps, start to finish.

 1. 01